Fundamental Analysis

 Financial and business risks in stock investments

-Financial risks in stock investments can be categorized into various types, including market risk, liquidity risk, credit risk, and operational risk.
+Financial risks come in many forms.
+The main ones include market risk, liquidity risk, credit risk, and operational risk.
+Knowing these helps you avoid costly mistakes.

 Macroeconomic and market-specific risks